pcisha/netcat-command-for-secure-TCP-communication/README.md

 # netcat-command-for-secure-TCP-communication
-netcat command for secure TCP communication
+netcat command for secure TCP communication (In C)